bigfix/developer.bigfix.com/site/reference/types/string.md

 # parameter &lt;string&gt; : string

-This inspector is a synonym for the parameter &lt;string&lt; of &lt;action&lt;.
-It looks up the value of the action parameter specified by &lt;string&lt;.
+This inspector is a synonym for the parameter &lt;string&gt; of &lt;action&gt;.
+It looks up the value of the action parameter specified by &lt;string&gt;.
 This is used in conjunction with the parameter set command.

 # pending restart &lt;string&gt; : boolean